 The old man’s daughter would forever be busy with housework.
 His son-in-law made earthen lamps, which he ferried to the town.

 Just like he didn’t understand that times had changed, the old man seemed oblivious to the fact that his granddaughter was now a girl of sixteen.

-The old man said, “Why, Kishanlal does.”
+The old man would say, “Why, Kishanlal does.”

-“Not a chance!” said the girl.
+“Not a chance!” the girl would say.

 After countless rounds of this same argument, the old man would take out his raw materials from his cloth bag and fix his thick, round glasses to his eyes.

 To his granddaughter he would say, “But, Dadi, the crow would eat up the corn.”